mrqa/MRQA-Shared-Task-2019/baseline/README.md

   Training on all training sets (multi-task), this is our baseline training for BERTLarge.

   1. Multi-task training datasets are limited to 75,000 examples per dataset.
-  2. 1,000 examples are sampled for each development set is sampled.
+  2. 1,000 examples are sampled for each development set.
   3. 'train_data_path'/'validation_data_path: 6 pre-processed training datasets are specified for the mix.
   4. 'cuda_device': [2,3,4,5]: an example of using 4 GPUs for BERTLarge with AllenNLP.
   5. 't_total': learning rate scheduler parameter for BERT model.